 In this review of the various aspects of composition, students will examine creating, outlining and developing a variety of paragraph and essay forms.
 The class will include individualized tutoring and practice in writing.
+The course is also available in a Web format.
 By arrangement.